writeprac/writeprac/about/index.md

 ## Contact

-At the moment, I will only be reachable through email or github.
+At the moment, I will only be reachable through email, github, and insta.
 I may decide to add other contact options in the future! :)